adslbarxatov/ADP/docs/index.md

 ### 7. We welcome recommendations and bug reports

-:heavy_check_mark: Your comments, messages, advice and wishes allow the Laboratory to improve the solutions created and are the main way to improve them.
+:heavy_check_mark: Comments, messages, advice and wishes of users allow the Laboratory to improve the solutions created and are the main way to improve them.

 ### 8. We don’t leave our users